 On March 1, 2011 the City of Evanston 311 Center was launched.
 Sue was part of the team that built the Center from the ground up.
 Sue’s true passion is comedy and loves to do stand-up and performs with several improvisation groups in the Chicago land area.
 Sue is very excited to be a board member of the AGCCP.

 Sue is married and lives in Chicago with her husband.

-Wendy Urbanic has been the Coordinator for the City of Pittsburgh’s 311 Response Center since its inception in 2006 and has been employed by the city since 1999.
-She has been a member of the Association of Government Contact Center Professionals since 2007 and has served on the AGCCP board since May of 2012.
-She has over 20 years of customer service experience in a variety of capacities, including being a utility services advocate for a non-profit, developing and managing a quality assurance center for a Fortune 500 Company, running her own business and an employment services coordinator.
+Wendy has been a member of the Association of Government Contact Center Professionals since 2007 and has served on the AGCCP board since May of 2012.
+She has over 25 years of customer service experience in a variety of capacities, including being a utility services advocate for a non-profit, developing and managing a quality assurance center for a Fortune 500 Company, running her own business and serving as an employment services coordinator.

 Janet’s career encompassed 34 years with the City of Charlotte and Mecklenburg County.
 From 1974 until 2010, she worked in various departments that included Human Resources, Department of Transportation, Neighborhood Development, Public Service & Information, Customer Service & Information and CharMeck 311.

 She worked in a number of positions throughout her career but one area stood out more than the others, her passion for training and development in the Customer Service & Information Center as well as CharMeck 311 .
 It was important to have an outline of what would take place from the beginning when a person was hired.
 She was instrumental in getting the cross reference keywords developed that are still being used now.

 As one of the founding members of AGCCE, now AGCCP, she did a lot of research in helping to get the